Suggestions From Families with SED, SMD and Kniest and people with Dwarfism

 - Use a small heater under your desk (both work and home).

-Reachers are marvelous.
+- Avoid reaching up high.
+Use a reacher.
 They make all shelves at the supermarkets accessible and you never have to stoop to reach something that is on the floor.
 See ACE reachers: http://www.arcmate.com/.

 - See http://www.painreliever.com/lowbackpain.html for some options in car seats designed to ease low back pain and other pain relieving tools such as hot/cold packs.

-- Make your own hot pack:
+- Make your own hot pack (tip from parents in the Kniest/SED group):

-this comes from a parent on the Kniest SED E-Group: Make your own hot pack: I took one of her big brother’s old wool socks (which is bigger than her foot size), and then I took an old pair of her tights (girl’s nylons) and cut the leg off.
+Make your own hot pack: I took one of her big brother’s old wool socks (which is bigger than her foot size), and then I took an old pair of her tights (girl’s nylons) and cut the leg off.

 I put the nylon “sock” inside the wool sock.
 Then I made four lines of stiching, from the top of the socks, down to the toe, making the lines meet in a point.
 One line is in the front, one in the back, and the other two are on the sides.